Updated: 2 days ago

 Beyond the wondrously winding lakeside passages where pastel painted villages look like a fresh fruit tarts overflowing with strawberries and peaches galore, is the beautiful town of Sirmione, where wealthy Veronese have vacationed since the 1st century B.C. and where medieval Scaligero Castle has stood lakeside since the 13th century.
 Just a few miles west of this historical area is the treasured family farm and vineyard of Turina, where multiple generations join hands and hearts in creating wonderful wines and olive oil made to be loved.

-The area of Lake Garda is alluring to say the least.
-A microclimate nestled beneath the mountainous Italian Alps that stand as guardians, their graceful forms reflected onto turquoise crystal clear waters which have shimmered beneath the sun and moon for eons.
+The area of Lake Garda is a microclimate nestled beneath the mountainous Italian Alps that stand as guardians, their graceful forms reflected onto turquoise crystal clear waters below, which is alluring to say the least.

 In Spring and Summer the sweet scent of blossoming lemon trees is known to envelope the area, stirring the senses and arousing inner romantics.
 In this regard, it is no surprise that Lake Garda is very close to Verona, where Juliet bemoaned from her balcony, “Romeo, oh Romeo, wherefore art thou Romeo.”
 Yes, this region is perhaps the best in Italy for star-cross’d lovers and those seeking to seize the day as 007...with a glass of wine in hand.